Do a business energy audit

 What do you do in the workplace?
 What you can do to save energy

-When you purchase a new appliance or machine (for example a fridge, freezer, oven, dishwasher or other kitchen or cooking appliance), will you choose an energy efficient model that is appropriately sized?
+When you purchase a new kitchen appliance or machine will you consider the size needed and an energy efficient model?
 Yes

 No

-Some common electrical products come with an energy rating label that also provides information on average energy use.
-The more stars, the more energy efficient.
+Some electrical products come with an energy rating label - the more stars, the more energy efficient.

-Where the appliance does not have an energy rating label, talk to an expert about what equipment will use the least amount of energy for the job it needs to fulfil.
+Talk to an expert about what equipment will use the least amount of energy for its purpose if it doesn't have an energy rating label.

-Also consider how big or small the appliance needs to be.
-A large oven that only does small batches of cooking may result in wasted energy.
+Also consider size - A large oven that only does small batches of cooking can result in wasted energy.

 Have older, smaller appliances been replaced with energy efficient ones?
 Yes